 Feeling his temper reach a level where there was no turning back from, he slipped on his other shoe and grabbed his shirt, rushing past her and out the bedroom door.

 “I’m sorry, Romero,” she said, as he walked past a very stunned looking Valerie.

 “I’m sorry, too.
 Go call him back, Isabel.
 Make it happen.”
 He grabbed his keys and wallet and rushed out.

 He fought the incredible urge to go back and demand to know what the fuck was so fantastic about Friday night.
 No guy would call a date fantastic if nothing had happened.
 That’s the reason why he stopped her before she answered.
-If she so much as kissed the guy, he would’ve gone off the deep end for sure.
+If she so much as admitted to kissing the guy, Romero would’ve gone off the deep end for sure.

 Coming very soon...